📱 A frequently asked question we get is 'Can a patient reply to an SMS sent with Peptalkr?' 📱

 An example you might know from your day-to-day life is when you get an SMS from a company letting you know about your flight itinerary or a driver arriving.
 It may not have a phone number, but it would instead have their business name.
 You won't be able to reply to them, but sometimes they include links or contact details.
 This is just like the Peptalkr SMS.

-What we suggest is that you include a method of reply in the SMS itself if you want to direct patients to reply (i.e. an email address, or a phone number).
+Include a method of reply in the SMS itself if you want to direct patients to reply (i.e. an email address, or a phone number).

 Even though you can't reply to Peptalkr SMS, we still include an opt-out link for all marketing SMS by default, and you can also include a cancellation link if you want patients to be able to cancel an appointment.